Singing Down the Barriers

 Registration Requirements

 Those who register can expect to receive a final confirmation of participation in early March following the registration deadline.
-In the meantime, feel free to contact SMTD’s Office of Engagement & Outreach at [email protected] if you have any further questions about the registration process / the 2025 Singing Down the Barriers Program.
+In the meantime, feel free to contact SMTD’s Office of Engagement & Outreach at [email protected] if you have any further questions about the registration process or the 2025 Singing Down the Barriers Program.

 Contact Us